-3.3.2 REGULAR HOLIDAY - WEEKEND OBSERVANCE: When a regular holiday falls on a Saturday, the preceding Friday shall be observed as the holiday.
+- 3.4.2 REGULAR HOLIDAY WEEKEND OBSERVANCE: When a regular holiday falls on a Saturday, the preceding Friday shall be observed as the holiday.
 When a regular holiday falls on a Sunday, the following Monday shall be observed as the holiday.
 If December 24 or December 31 falls on a Friday, the preceding Thursday will be observed as the holiday.
-Whenever a holiday observance under this section fall on another City scheduled day off, the holiday shall be moved to the next preceding work day (in the case of a

-Saturday holiday) or the next following work day (in the case of a Sunday holiday).

-3.3.3 REGULAR HOLIDAY COMPENSATION: An employee whose regularly scheduled day off falls on a regular holiday shall be entitled to accrue nine (9) hours, or eight (8) hours, depending upon the shift worked, of regular holiday time.
+Whenever a holiday observance under this section fall on another City scheduled day off, the holiday shall be moved to the next preceding work day (in the case of a Saturday holiday) or the next following work day (in the case of a Sunday holiday). - 3.4.3 REGULAR HOLIDAY COMPENSATION: An employee whose regularly scheduled day off falls on a regular holiday shall be entitled to accrue nine (9) hours, or eight (8) hours, depending upon the shift worked, of regular holiday time.
 In addition to regular salary paid as a result of working on a scheduled holiday, any employee who is required to work on a regular holiday shall have the option of being compensated for the hours worked on such holiday, or may accrue the time as compensatory time.
-Compensation shall include Holiday Pay plus time and one half for the number of hours actually worked.
+Compensation shall include Holiday Pay plus time and one half for the number of hours actually worked. - 3.4.4 FLOATING HOLIDAY: Employees shall be entitled to one (1) floating holiday (8, 9, 10 or 12 hours based on employee schedule) each Fiscal Year.
+Floating Holiday time shall be accrued during the pay period that includes July 1st.
+New employees hired after July 1st shall not accrue a floating holiday until the following July 1st.